Toronto Food: A Destination Guide Of Where To Eat

 Fahrenheit Coffee – 120 Lombard St

 I only tried out a handful of coffee places in Toronto this past trip.
-When I was staying by St Lawrence Market, I went over to try Balzac’s Coffee one morning but then found Fahrenheit the next morning.
+When I was staying near St Lawrence Market, I went over to try Balzac’s Coffee one morning but then found Fahrenheit the next morning.
 I prefer Fahrenheit but if you can’t handle serious baristas, you may not like this place.
 Their coffees are excellent but going there is like being on an episode of Portlandia.
 When you order a cortado they ask you if you know it can only be drunk in the shop.
 Hahaha.
 Balzac’s was fine and great if you’re right by St. Lawrence but the coffee was just okay.
 They do have a great tile floor, though!!

 Dark Horse – several locations